Skip to main content

 A fleet of 39 DART® buoys, which stands for Deep-ocean Assessment and Reporting of Tsunamis, comprise the frontline of tsunami detection and observations for the Nation.
 NCEI archives data from these buoys that researchers use to write assessments and develop models that enhance prediction capabilities.

 Anchored primarily in the Pacific Ocean, the DART® buoy system—equipped with bottom pressure recorders or BPRs—monitors wave changes that may indicate a hazard.
 A BPR measures slight changes in pressure that can indicate a disturbance.
-Changes in the ocean can be caused by underwater earthquakes, landslides, volcanoes, or other large impacts such as meteors.
+Changes in the ocean can be caused by underwater earthquakes, landslides, volcanoes, or other large impacts such as meteorites.

 The National Weather Service, the lead office for the NOAA National Data Buoy Center (NDBC) and the NOAA Tsunami Warning Centers, monitors real-time conditions to determine imminent risks.
-NCEI later places data from NDBC in its holdings for use by the scientific community to improve forecasts, warnings, and research, as well as to produce inundation maps and hazard assessments
+NCEI later places data from NDBC in its holdings for use by the scientific community to improve forecasts, warnings, and research, as well as to produce inundation maps and hazard assessments.
+Ships also retrieve retrospective data from the BPRs on removable disks that store data at higher resolutions.
+NCEI stores both satellite and ship-collected data for future research and modeling.

-DART® buoys are just one type of buoy in a worldwide network providing essential observations used in public safety products, including marine and tropical storm forecasts, as well as tsunami warnings.
+DART® buoys are just one type of buoy in a worldwide network providing essential observations used in public safety products, including marine and tropical cyclone forecasts, as well as tsunami warnings.
 The data provided are real-time, high-quality meteorological, oceanographic, and environmental data.

 DART®: More Than a Pub Game